 Collaboration and Permissions

-Both platforms handle real-time collaboration (multiple cursors, live updates), but permissions models differ fundamentally.
+Both platforms handle real-time collaboration (multiple cursors, live updates), but their permissions models differ fundamentally.

 Confluence uses space-based permissions.
-You grant access to entire spaces, then optionally restrict individual pages.
-Three main roles:
+You grant access to entire spaces, then optionally restrict individual pages, across three main roles:

 - Space Admin: Full control over space settings, permissions, templates